aokranj/website/public/wp-content/plugins/post-expirator/readme.txt

 **Version 2.1.0**

-* New: Added support for heirarchical custom taxonomy
+* New: Added support for hierarchical custom taxonomy
 * New: Enhanced custom post type support
 * Fix: Updated debug function to be friendly for scripted calls
 * Fix: Change to only show public custom post types on defaults screen